CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 ## Task 2: Infra protection

-In this task you will learn how to control access to the Azure resources that you deploy. you will also create a diagnostic setting to send the Activity log to Azure **Storage account** for cheaper, long-term archiving to get an insight into subscription-level events and to audit all the changes to the infrastructure.
+In this task you will learn how to control access to the Azure resources that you deploy.
+You will also create a diagnostic setting to send the Activity log to Azure **Storage account** for cheaper, long-term archiving to get an insight into subscription-level events and to audit all the changes to the infrastructure.

 **Azure role-based access control** (Azure RBAC) is a system that provides fine-grained access management of Azure resources.
 Using Azure RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.